PulsarHRI/pulsarhri.github.io/docs/index.md

 ```bash
 python -c "import pcp_api; print(pcp_api.__version__)"
 ```
 This should print the version number of the installed package, indicating that it's ready to use.
+For the present documentation the version is 0.9.1.

 ## Next Steps